Quiirex/Quiirex/README.md

 ### <div align="center">I'm Luka, a full-stack software engineer, master's degree student, computer technician</div>

-- 🔭 Interested in the fields of Artificial Intelligence, Machine Learning, Deep learning and DevOps
+- 🔭 Interested in the fields of Artificial Intelligence, Machine Learning, Deep learning, Natural language processing and DevOps

 - 🥸 “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House